segmentation, cluster analysis, target markets, analysis, marketing research

-However, using the free template on the above website – students will be able to run cluster analysis simply by entering the data and then viewing the automatic output and graphs.
+By using the free template (see download link below) – students will be able to run cluster analysis simply by entering the data and then viewing the automatic output and graphs.
+Ideal for all marketing students, as there is no need to teach them SPSS or programming.

-Please see this page for instructions on how to use the template.
+Additional information: Please see this page for instructions on how to use the template – or see the video instructions below, which can be shown to students.

 Your task to enter some hypothetical (or real if you have it) data for consumers.
-Enter data for at least ten consumers and at least two marketing variables (please see the list below for ideas on variables).
+Enter data for at least ten consumers and at least two marketing variables.
+Please see this list for ideas on potential marketing variables:

 - Level of customer satisfaction